dieGeijo8/Transfermarkt_DB/README.md

 ## Verify Data in the Tables
-To verify that data has been successfully inserted into all five tables, run the following command from the terminal:
+To verify that data has been successfully inserted into all five tables, set in the `ExampleQueries_fromLocalURI.py` script the variables to connect to the MySQL database and run the following command from the terminal:
    ```bash
    source .venv/bin/activate
    python ExampleQueries_fromLocalURI.py